 Remember when I shared how to make a DIY planner pocket folder?
 I was over the moon craft happy with how the DIY pocket folders turned out.
 I wanted to make more.
 Lots more.
 I was also trying to come up with a DIY gift idea for my friend, K. I had one of those light bulb moments.
 Bing!
 K. always has her disc bound notebook with her.
 I knew I could make a DIY planner pocket folder for her disc bound notebook and make us both happy.

-I’m so giddy with how adorable this DIY pocket folder turned out.
+I’m so giddy with how adorable this DIY folder turned out.
 It was easy to make and you can adapt it to any size of disc notebook.
 K. and I met in Hawai’i, so I know she’ll love this fish paper.
-It has a happy Hawaiian influence.
+It has a happy Hawaiian feel to it.

 Disc Bound Notebook DIY Pocket Folder

 - Decorative Card Stock – You want to use card stock so that it’s sturdy enough to support the pockets and contents.

 - Decorative Paper 12 inch by 12 inch

 Lay a page from the disc bound notebook on top of the card stock paper.
 Measure and mark the edges of the paper.
 Cut the piece of card stock.